Amber Balcaen: Personal life

-Balcaen was the co-host of the TV series "Car's of Rock" with AC/DC band member, Brian Johnson.
+Balcaen was the co-host of the TV series Cars That Rock with AC/DC band member, Brian Johnson.
 She is also a motivational speaker, who is currently helping other people from around the world achieve their goals in life.
 In 2019, she was a main cast member of the NASCAR reality show, Racing Wives, on CMT.
 She was a spokesperson for Canada's biggest automotive company, Kal Tire, during a winter campaign.